ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_checkmode.rst

 Enforcing or preventing diff mode on tasks
 ------------------------------------------

-Because the ``--diff`` option can reveal sensitive information, you can disable it for a task by specifying ``diff: no``.
+Because the ``--diff`` option can reveal sensitive information, you can disable it for a task by specifying ``diff: false``.
 For example:

 .. code-block:: yaml